-You can only turn on Bluetooth tracing in one contact tracing app at a time.
+You can only turn on Bluetooth tracing in 1 contact tracing app at a time.
 Turn it on in CookSafe+ when you're in the Cook Islands, and turn it on in NZ COVID Tracer in New Zealand.
-You do not need to uninstall one app to be able to use the other.
+You do not need to uninstall 1 app to be able to use the other.

-If you do not have a smartphone, keep track of where you've been and who you've seen with your own pen and paper or keep a photo record.
+If you do not have a smartphone, keep track of where you have been and who you have seen with your own pen and paper or keep a photo record.

 The CookSafe+ app does not remove the need to scan in with your CookSafe QR Card.
 Remember to take your card with you everywhere you go.

 Any Bluetooth codes (or 'keys') that are sent or collected from your phone using 1 app can be accessed with the other app.
 The apps work together to make sure that whether you are in New Zealand or the Cook Islands, you can receive an alert if you have been near another app user who tests positive for COVID-19.

 Get to know the Cook Islands Alert Level system